 Please take some time to read the following information.

-The changes in Government guidance on September 14th re gathering in social groups of no more than 6 do not affect courses at Jackdaws.
-We are able to run our courses as the venue is Covid secure with risk mitigation in place and it is an organised activity.
+We will be able to run our courses as the venue is Covid secure with risk mitigation in place and it is an organised activity.
 It is vital however that participants adhere to the social distancing and other mitigating measures we have put in place at all times, and also to note that this is not a social activity.

 We have completed a government mandated Risk Assessment, produced in line with the specific government guidance, which follows the UK Government’s steps to operating safely.
 We recommend you familiarise yourself with this document ahead of coming to Jackdaws.
 Please note that this is an ever-evolving document, as government guidelines and operating experience influence our approach.

 What you need to know before coming to Jackdaws

 We are planning to re-open to course participants after 17th May 2021, subject to government guidance at that time.
 A phased reopening will demonstrate a deliberate approach, with some limits on total numbers attending courses, to align with guidance on social distancing.
 We have carried out a thorough Risk Assessment for operating courses at Jackdaws.
 We are committed to doing our part and we need your help as we work together to focus on safety.
 Our policies are under continuous review and are subject to change as we monitor the situation and the guidance from health and government authorities is updated.